juju/docs/src/en/charms-bundles.md

 ## Deploying a bundle from the Charm Store with the GUI

-To deploy a bundle from the Charm Store using the GUI, first find the bundle you wish to deploy either search or by expanding the 'Featured searches' with a click of the 'Show more' button.
+To deploy a bundle from the Charm Store using the GUI, first find the bundle you wish to deploy via search or by expanding the 'Featured searches' pane with a click of the 'Show more' button.
 You can then select 'Bundles' to list bundles within their own category.
 One useful feature of this list is that to the right of each bundle you'll see icons representing each separate service embedded within the bundle, giving you a quick overview of a bundle's